 What is a Chain of Survival in first aid?

-The Chain of Survival refers to a series of steps to follow when faced with a victim who is suffering from a health emergency situation, such as a heart attack or cardiorespiratory arrest.
-The application of this series of actions is also called Basic Life Support .
+La Survival Chain refers to a series of steps to follow when faced with a victim who is suffering from a health emergency, such as a heart attack or cardiorespiratory arrest.
+The application of this series of actions is also called Basic vital support.

-The correct performance of these steps will increase the chances of survival of the victim and that the damages and consequences that it may cause decrease.
+Carrying out these steps correctly will increase the victim's chances of survival and reduce the damage and sequelae it may cause.

 The importance of the Chain of Survival

-In our daily life, whether in the work or family environment, we can witness emergency situations in which we must act immediately in order to guarantee the survival of the affected person.
+In our daily life, whether in the work or family environment, we can witness emergency situations in which immediate action must be taken in order to guarantee the survival of the person affected.

 We tend to think that only those people who suffer from cardiovascular diseases can be affected and, this is not the case, these episodes can appear suddenly without any prognosis prior to their appearance since they are considered non-traumatic pathologies.